whisthq/whist/protocol/server/README.md

 ## Fractal Windows/Linux Ubuntu Server

-This code turns a Windows or Linux Ubuntu computer into a server listening to receive a client connection to stream its desktop to at ultra-low latency over the Internet.
+This code turns a Windows or Linux Ubuntu computer into a server listening to receive a client connection to stream its desktop at ultra-low latency over the Internet.

 ### Development

 You can run `server.bat` (Windows) or `server.sh` to restart your dev environment.